ocf/ocfweb/ocfweb/docs/docs/staff/backend/backups.md

 since they contain all of the OCF's important data.
 The backups are already encrypted, but it doesn't hurt to add a little extra security to that.

-We also use Google Nearline on an ad-hoc basis (i.e. we have scripts to make the backup, but they only upload and don't remove the old backups).
-They're not yet executed automatically and require some human care to ensure things work properly.

 ## Backup Contents

 Backups currently include: